powa-team/powa/README.md

 The more you coalesce, the more PostgreSQL can compress.
 But the more it has to uncompact when queried.
 Defaults to 100.

+If you can afford it, put a rather high work_mem for the database powa.
+It will help, as the queries used to display the ui are doing lots of sampling, implying lots of sorts.

+We use this:
+ALTER DATABASE powa SET work_mem TO '256MB';

+It's only used for the duration of the queries anyway, this is not statically allocated memory.

 Reset the stats:
 ------------------------